Your body will go on an incredible journey as you nurture the babies developing in your uterus to the point where they can exist outside.

 Morning sickness is badly named.
 While some women do get a bout of acute nausea in the mornings, others get it in the evenings or even all day.
 A lucky few don’t suffer it at all.

-Higher hormone levels in a multiple pregnancy do make you more likely to suffer nausea, but there are things you can do about it.
+Higher hormone levels in a twin, triplet or more pregnancy do make you more likely to suffer nausea, but there are things you can do about it.
 The main cause is low blood sugar, so try to eat little and often.
 Some women find regular nibbles of dry biscuits help.
 Others have found relief by wearing a travel sickness band.

 Different foods trigger nausea in different women.
 The commonest culprits are oily or spicy foods and foods with strong odours.
 Avoid these if it helps.
 You can also try eating foods rich in zinc (dairy products, meat, eggs, fish, ginger, maize, nuts and pulses), which has been found to help combat morning sickness.